TheOfficialFloW/GePatch/README.md

 Please help testing games and filling out the [spreadsheet](https://docs.google.com/spreadsheets/d/1aZlmKwELcdpCb9ezI5iRfgcX9hoGxgL4tNC-673aKqk/edit#gid=0).

+## Changelog v0.12

+- Fixed issue where some games would be inverted or upsidedown.

 ## Changelog v0.11

 - Fixed issue where black rectangles would cover the screen in lots of games.